rimsiw/linux-gaming-omg/README.md

 - [Modrinth App](https://modrinth.com/app) - Highly recommended
 - [Prism Launcher](https://prismlauncher.org/) - Open Source Minecraft launcher with the ability to manage multiple instances, accounts and mods.
 Focused on user freedom and free redistributability.

-#### HoYoverse games

-HoYoverse games are the popular Gacha games created by developer HoYoverse, formerly known as MiHoYo.

-- [An Anime Game Launcher](https://github.com/an-anime-team/an-anime-game-launcher) - Genshin Impact Unofficial launcher

-Other launchers can be found in their GitHub organization but have not been linked to [respect their wishes](an-anime-game-request.png).

 #### osu!

 - [osu!lazer](https://github.com/ppy/osu) - Natively runs on Linux